kevinkid135/onk_bankSim/README.md

 # Setup

+Create the .jar executable and move/copy it to the Production/System/ folder.
+Then, use bash to execute `./dailyScript` and/or `./weeklyScript`.

-The following was tested using java version 1.7.0_111 on Bash.
+This was tested using java version 1.7.0_111 on Bash.

-To create a .jar executable (and run it):
+## Creating (and running) a .jar executable

-## Front End
+### Front End

 Before we begin, make sure that the /frontEnd directory are in the current directory (`ls` returns the 'frontEnd' folder).